- On 25/07/2020

 How To Spend 3 Days In Istanbul

-The architecture of the Blue Mosque and the tiles is worth to see, but you should have to avoid the praying hours to visit the monument.
+The architecture of the Blue Mosque and the tiles are worth seeing, but you should have to avoid the praying hours to visit the monument.

-Lastly, like any other tourist, we recommend you to get lost in the labrynths of the Grand Bazaar, which is literally the first and the eldest shopping mall in the World.
+Lastly, like any other tourist, we recommend you to get lost in the labyrinths of the Grand Bazaar, which is literally the first and the eldest shopping mall in the World.

-You may take the public boat which departs from Eminonu or Kabatas to see the beauties of the Bosphorus and the both sides of Istanbul.
-The beautiful views of the Ottoman Villas, the bridges on the Bosphorus, the palaces and the mosques will give you an opportunity for nice photos.
+You may take the public boat which departs from Eminonu or Kabatas to see the beauties of the Bosphorus and both sides of Istanbul.
+The beautiful views of the Ottoman Villas, the bridges on the Bosphorus, the palaces, and the mosques will give you an opportunity for nice photos.

 Once you get off the boat, you may take either of the funiculars to the most famous street in the city where you may enjoy being a local.
 Istiklal Street is also quite famous with the shops and the malls that you may find everything that you are looking for.

-Dolmabahce Palace also needs some attention because of it’s archtitecture and the opulence.
-It was used as the modern palace in late Ottoman Era and was the last resort of the founder of Turkey, Mustafa Kemal.
+Dolmabahce Palace also needs some attention because of its architecture and opulence.
+It was used as the modern palace in the late Ottoman era and was the last resort of the founder of Turkey, Mustafa Kemal.

 On the way back to your hotel, stopping by the Spice Bazaar is a must, also you may start the day with it before the cruise if you will depart from Eminonu.

-After doing the basics and visiting the must sees, you may spare the third day for you regarding your interests.
+After doing the basics and visiting the must-sees, you may spare the third day for yourself regarding your interests.

 Another way to spend the third day is to cross to the Asian Side where you may have the true feeling of the local life of the citizens.
-Kadikoy is the most interesting neighbourhood where you may find the shopping alternatives, really nice cafes and the hipster nightlife.
+Kadikoy is the most interesting neighborhood where you may find shopping alternatives, really nice cafes, and hipster nightlife.
 Getting a boat from here to the Princess Islands is a pastoral escape if you are done with the chaos of the city.